kristoferB/SP/gui/src/main/scala/spgui/googleCharts/README.md

-# Google API Example Use
+# GoogleCharts Facades and Help-classes
-See spgui/widgets/charts/TimelineWidget
+See docs for more